Who Is Peter James?

 In 1994, in addition to conventional print publishing, Penguin published my novel, Host, on two floppy discs, and it is now in the Science Museum as the world’s first electronic novel.
 It caused huge controversy, I was pilloried on the Radio 4 Today Programme for attempting to destroy the novel, and I was front page news on many papers around the globe, all equally furious!
 In the immediate following years I became a media spokesperson for the electronic publishing age, and in 1996 found myself as a keynote speaker at a conference at UCLA on the future of reading, alongside (gulp) Steve Jobs and the CEO of Time Warner!

-I am patron of Brighton and Hove Samaritans, patron of Relate Sussex, patron of Brighton & Hove Independant Mediation Service (BHIMS), joint patron of Neighbourhood Watch, nationwide, joint patron of Sussex Crimestoppers, patron of The Whitehawk Inn, joint patron of the Friends of Seaford Library, Vice President of The Old Police Cells Museum, Brighton, an Ambassador for Brighton University, Honorary Patron for the South Mid Sussex Community First Responders, and a Martlets Hospice Champion.
+I am patron of Brighton and Hove Samaritans, patron of Relate Sussex, patron of Brighton & Hove Independant Mediation Service (BHIMS), joint patron of Neighbourhood Watch, nationwide, joint patron of Sussex Crimestoppers, patron of The Whitehawk Inn, joint patron of the Friends of Seaford Library, Vice President of The Old Police Cells Museum, Brighton, an Ambassador for Brighton University, Honorary Patron for the South Mid Sussex Community First Responders, a Martlets Hospice Champion, and patron of the Brighton Greyhound Owners Association Retired Greyhound Trust.

 I also support and work with The Reading Agency, a charity with a mission to give everyone an equal chance in life by helping people become confident and enthusiastic readers.
 Because everything changes when we read.